chilipadiboy/first-report/tool_assessment.md

 A configuration management tool is great for our project as we are managing 3 remote servers with different functionalities, most likely serving their roles as a web server, an application server and a database server.

 We considered an alternative which was [Octopus Deploy](https://xebialabs.com/technology/octopus-deploy/).
-However, due to our limitation of using Linux as well as the cost, it is not viable to us this.
+However, due to our limitation of using Linux it is not viable to use this.
+The cost for this tool was too high as well.

 ##### Comparison with other tools
 The most popular configuration management tools out there are Ansible, Salt, Puppet, and Chef.